corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-enum-evolution.md

 {{< /note >}}
 New constants may default to any other constant older than them, including constants that have also been added since inception.
-In this example, having added D (above) we add the constant E and chose to default it to D
+In this example, having added D (above) we add the constant E and chose to default it to D.

 {{< tabs name="tabs-8" >}}
 {{% tab name="kotlin" %}}